-We know that you are hard to impress, you recognise the industry’s potential, but you are here because you mean business.
+We know that you are hard to impress.
+You recognise the industry’s potential, but you are here because you mean business.
 Namely – you want your business to reach the remarkable target that is the gaming community.
 Creating marketing activities that will reach, engage and, most importantly, impress such a difficult audience enough for them to take interest in your product is a challenging task.
-Let’s dive into the topic of gaming-related content and see if there is a way to effectively advertise to gamers and esports fans, and how to be smart about it.
+Let’s dive into the topic of gaming-related content.
+We will see if there is a way to effectively advertise to gamers and esports fans.
+And how to be smart about it.

 The year is 2019.
 After four years of anticipation, Hideo Kojima, a world-famous video game designer, realises his first game after the shocking split from Konami, a Japanese entertainment giant.
 The game in question, Death Stranding, is truly an experience.
 It amazed gamers with its stunning soundtrack, breathtaking visuals, unexpected plot elements… and the Monster energy drink everywhere.

 Kojima’s decision has divided the industry.
-Some players found the drink addition amusing, as they could relate to the immediate stamina boost the game protagonist experienced whenever he chugged down a green one.
+Some players found the drink addition amusing.
+They could relate to the immediate stamina boost the game protagonist experienced whenever he chugged down a green one.
 Others have found it distracting, complaining that it ruins the immersion and even lamenting the loss of artistic integrity.
 With the harshest voices calling it “an act of commercial vandalism”, it’s safe to say that the ad caused some serious controversy.